Neewollah: Marching Band Festival

 The Neewollah Marching Festival held on the last Saturday of October, is one of the longest running festivals in the state or area.
 It takes place at the Independence Community College and high school football field.
 In accordance with regulations approved by KSHSAA, Neewollah is able to offer to any band that wishes to compete for top honors, the opportunity to compete in the Best of Class category.
 The Best of Class category will be grouped into four groups, based on your band size, not district size.
 In addition, there will be Trophies awarded, in each class, for the Outstanding Drum Major, Outstanding Color Guard, Outstanding Percussion Line.
-The GRAND CHAMPION OF THE FESTIVAL also receives a trophy.
+The grand champion of the festival also receives a trophy.

 In order to compete in the Marching Band Festival, bands have to march in the Grand Parade.

 Musical

 There is a musical each year in The Neewollah Festival.
-In past years, there have been such musicals as The Little Mermaid & The Addams Family.
-The 2019 Musical for Neewollah was Shrek: The Musical.
+In past years, there have been such musicals as The Little Mermaid and The Addams Family.
+The 2024 Musical for Neewollah was Elf.
 Residents of Independence and nearby towns can audition for the musical.
 The musical is performed three times before Neewollah activities start.